PMStander/pib/.project/task-logs/task-log_2024-05-05-02-00_DataConnectEmulatorURLFix.md

   - The emulator requires a specific URL format that includes the project ID
 - **Decisions**:
   - Added the project ID parameter to the connectDataConnectEmulator function call
-  - Used the Firebase config's projectId or defaulted to 'partners-in-biz' if not available
+  - Used the Firebase config's projectId or defaulted to 'partners-in-biz-85059' if not available
   - Added more detailed logging to help with troubleshooting

 ## Performance Evaluation